 - Software Development is the creation of websites, programmes and apps.
 There are many different software languages, such as C, Python and HTML, that you can train in.

-Both careers are a great choice for people who get excited by new technology and love to solve problems; however, I.T. is probably better suited to people who want more of a ‘hands-on’ career.
+Both careers are a great choice for people who get excited by new technology and love to solve problems; however, between the two, IT is probably better suited to people who want more of a ‘hands-on’ career.

 N.B.
 The apprenticeships listed below were all advertised at the time of writing, but may not be available now - we’ve listed them to give you an idea of the kind of opportunities that are often advertised in this industry.